jdart/Spex/README.md

 `$spex->setLayout('one-column');`

-That would result in Spex using the layout found at `templates/layout/one-column.php` being used.
+That would result in Spex using the layout found at `templates/layouts/one-column.php` being used.

 ### partial

 Partials contain reusable fragments of html like a sidebar or toolbar.
-The convention for partial files is that they are located in a subdirectory of templates called 'partial', i.e. `templates/partial/sidebar.php`.
+The convention for partial files is that they are located in a subdirectory of templates called 'partials', i.e. `templates/partials/sidebar.php`.
 To call the partial sidebar.php you write the below:

 `$spex->partial('sidebar');`